Woman doing a pilates class

 Improve the training offered to teachers and coaches on the physical and biological realities of being a girl, especially the impacts of female puberty and gender stereotyping.
 Improving the experience of sport that girls have at school could transform the relationship they have with sport throughout their lives; building a generation of happier, healthier women who love sport and know that it is somewhere they belong.

-Why should the new government care about women’s sport?
+Why should the government care about women’s sport?

 Sport can transform lives.
 It can give girls and women resilience, courage, self-belief and a sense of belonging.
 However, it is still the case that too many ordinary women and girls are missing out disproportionately on the joy, fulfilment and lifelong benefits of sport throughout their lives.